sf-wdi-19-20/modules/w6_d3_1_ruby_oop/README.md

 => :super_danger
 ```

-##Methods
+**Challenge:** Allow the user to create an instance of `Monster` without specifying a threat level.
+The default threat level for a new monster should be `:meh`.

-**Challenge:**
+##Instance Methods

-How would we create an instance method for Monster named `habitat?`, which tests whether the habitat matches what is passed in?
+**Challenge:** Create a `habitat?` instance method for `Monster` that tests whether the monster's habitat matches what is passed in?

 ```ruby
 yeti = Monster.new